 The governments of Yukon, Kwanlin Dün First Nation and Carcross/Tagish First Nation are developing a local area plan.

 Never use an acronym for the Government of Yukon in public materials.
-Write the full name or, for example, just write “the government” or “we.”
-If you need to use an acronym internally, most staff use YG.
+Write the full name or, for example, just write “the government” or “we".
+If you need to use an abbreviation internally, most staff use YG.

 Not: YTG, Yg